Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

 How does Connagh know Anthony Joshua?

-Definitely, Anthony Joshua was everybody’s kind, with many calling him their kind on paper earlier than coming into the villa.
+Indisputably, Anthony Joshua was everybody’s sort, with many calling him their sort on paper earlier than getting into the villa.

-Nevertheless, mannequin Connagh has truly breathed the identical air because the boxing champ.
+Nevertheless, mannequin Connagh has really breathed the identical air because the boxing champ.

 He recalled: “I used to be in an advert with Anthony Joshua.
 I’m a giant boxing fan.
-I used to be actually excited to fulfill him.
+I used to be actually excited to satisfy him.

 “In the ad we were both training.
 It was pretty nerve-wracking – he’s a big boy!”